Category: Soup

 You’ve probably heard the chefs on the Food Network talk about umami.
 But what is it??

-I have 4 ounces of shiitake mushrooms, sliced, 2 large carrots, shredded, 2 tablespoons of grated fresh ginger, 2 grated garlic cloves and 1 tablespoon of olive oil
+I have 4 ounces of shiitake mushrooms, sliced, 2 large carrots, shredded, 2 tablespoons of grated fresh ginger, 2 grated garlic cloves, 1 teaspoon of The Spice Apothecary Thai Spice and 1 tablespoon of olive oil

 Have I ever mentioned that I LOVE shiitake mushrooms?